developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 A document that defines functions available for interrogation and/or configuration using Managed Configuration mechanisms.
 Schemas and Managed Configurations conform to Google-defined specifications.

 ### `schema.json`
 The document that defines functions of Zebra devices available for interrogation and/or configuration using Managed Configuration mechanisms.
-[Download the Zebra Schema]().
+[Download the Zebra Schema]()(<<`GITHUB LINK TO COME`).

 ### Support, Full
 A feature generally recommended for use, and that come with no significant limitations or restrictions.